Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/README.md

   - **databricksDomain**: the url of Databricks workspace.
   - **databricksToken**: the access token of Databricks.

-> Here are the [document](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic) of how to create variable groups, and the [docuemnt](https://docs.databricks.com/dev-tools/api/latest/authentication.html#generate-a-personal-access-token) of how to get the token.
+> Here are the [document](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic) of how to create variable groups, and the [document](https://docs.databricks.com/dev-tools/api/latest/authentication.html#generate-a-personal-access-token) of how to get the token.

 #### 2.4.3 Import into DEV databricks workspace

-Follow this [document](https://docs.microsoft.com/en-us/azure/databricks/repos) you can import the notebooks from the repository to databricks worksapce.
+Follow this [document](https://docs.microsoft.com/en-us/azure/databricks/repos) you can import the notebooks from the repository to databricks workspace.

   ![add-repo](images/dbx-repo.png "add-repo")